KIT-Team-Vector/Production-Management-System/inventory-management/README.md

 - **message-service**:
    - Facilitates asynchronous communication with other microservices through Kafka topics for real-time data processing.

+A more detailled view of the architecture can be found [here](./presentation/Praktikum-Microservices-InventoryManagment.png).
 ## Rest-Endpoint

 ### Get Resource-Set